-It has been reported by some of our broadcasters that SAM Cloud and SAM Broadcaster needs to be restarted after an Internet outage.
-This outage could range from a brief internal problem at Live365 or a nation-wide Internet connectivity issue.
+It has been reported by some of our broadcasters that SAM Cloud and SAM Broadcaster need to be restarted after an Internet outage.
+This outage could range from a brief internal problem at Live365 or a nationwide Internet connectivity issue.
 If you have issues connecting SAM Broadcaster or SAM Cloud after a planned or unplanned outage, it will need to be refreshed.
 SAM Broadcaster does not detect when the Icecast stream from our server comes back online.
 SAM Broadcaster PRO will reconnect automatically.
 The other versions, however, do not.

-NOTE: You will need the stream relayed to be encoded at 128 kbps, CBR, 44.1 kHz, MP3.
+Note: You will need the stream relayed to be encoded at 128 kbps, CBR, 44.1 kHz, MP3.

 Regardless of the cause, SAM may need to be restarted when the connection is re-established.
 Spacial automatically disables your relay during the following situations:

 - The service (Live365 or otherwise) that you are trying to stream is currently unavailable